YuchiSHEN/BSim/manual/mian.md

-from pathlib import Path
-md = """# BSim (Rhino/Grasshopper) – Core API Reference

-This document summarizes the key classes, fields, and methods in the uploaded **BSim** source code, so other developers can *instantiate*, *extend*, and *call* the framework reliably.

 > Scope: this reference only covers the uploaded files (`00_Main.cs`–`06_Physic.cs`).
 A few referenced types (e.g., `PathNet`, `SpaceSearch`, `PreCalMap`, `PhysicalSystem_BSim`, `MiniWatch`, `Agent_Doc`, `Rules_Selection`) are **external** and must be provided by the host project.

 ---